 So here’s the thing: we don’t actually know if the Battle of Guadalete took place on July 19, 711.
 It’s sort of a best guess.
 Historian David Lewis, who has written on Islamic Spain among many other topics, puts Guadalete on this date, and who am I to argue with him?
-Hugh Kennedy writes in his Muslim Spain and Portugal that the battle “seems to have lasted for a number of days around 20 July 711,” and this is a date around 20 July, so what the hell?
+Hugh Kennedy writes in his Muslim Spain and Portugal that the battle “seems to have lasted for a number of days around 20 July 711,” and this is a date around 20 July, so that seems good enough for our purposes.

-The problem, as you’ve probably already guessed, is that the sources for this entire campaign are so spotty and/or sketchy that it’s not clear when or even where most of its alleged events took place.
-It seems pretty clear that they did take place, at least–I mean, something happened to the Visigothic kingdom in Iberia, and that something sure seems to have been a violent end at the hands of Arab-Berber forces from North Africa, so we can probably believe the sources when they say that those two sides fought a major battle somewhere, at some time, and the Visigoths lost badly.
-But beyond the fact that it happened we know very little.
+The problem, as you’ve probably already guessed, is that the sources for this battle—indeed, for the entire Islamic conquest of Iberia—are so spotty and/or sketchy that it’s not clear when or even where most of its alleged events took place.
+It seems pretty clear that they did take place, at least in some form.
+I mean, something happened to the Visigothic kingdom in Iberia, and that something sure seems to have been a violent end at the hands of Arab-Berber forces from North Africa, so we can probably believe the sources when they say that those two sides fought a major battle somewhere, at some time, and that the Visigoths lost badly.
+But beyond the fact that it happened, and how it worked out, we know very little.

-For one thing, we can talk about the role of North African politics and economics in influencing the early Muslims’ decision to press on into Europe.
-The Arab armies that conquered North Africa found themselves drastically outnumbered by the Berbers who were already there, many of whom were either Christian or still practicing a pagan religion of some sort.
-The rules in these cases were quite clear: Christians were expected to pay the jizya, an additional tax that Muslims were not required to pay (Muslims were required to pay zakat, a charitable donation that nevertheless functioned more or less as a tax, but it was not as burdensome as the jizya), and pagans were to be given a choice between conversion and the sword.
+For one thing, we can talk about the role of North African politics and economics in influencing the early Muslims’ decision to cross the Strait of Gibraltar.
+The Arab armies that conquered North Africa found themselves drastically outnumbered by the Berbers, or Amazigh if you prefer, who were already there, many of whom were either Christian or still practicing a pagan religion of some sort.
+The rules in these cases were quite clear: Christians, as one of the “People of the Book,” were expected to pay the jizya, an additional tax that Muslims were not required to pay, and pagans were to be given a choice between conversion and the sword.

-Of course, rules are meant to be broken, and when you’re surrounded and outnumbered by the people you’re meant to exploit and/or threaten, that’s as good a time as any to look the other way.
+Of course, rules are made to be broken, and when the people you’re supposed to exploit and/or threaten both surround and greatly outnumber you, that’s as good a time as any to look the other way.
 So the jizya was only haphazardly applied and conversions to the emerging Islamic faith were spotty at first.
 But running North Africa took money, like everything else does, and if that money wasn’t going to come from a Christian jizya or from former pagans-turned-good taxpaying Muslims, then it had to come from continued conquest and the booty that ensued.
-And although going north into Hispania meant crossing the water, that was probably much preferable to those 8th century armies than attempting to push south through the Sahara.
+And although going north into Iberia meant crossing the water, that was preferable to attempting to push south through the Sahara.

 Julian had managed to hold Ceuta against the Muslims almost miraculously, which is the only thing we know for sure about him.
 According to the earliest Arab sources, Julian sent his daughter to study at Roderic’s court at Toledo, and she (also miraculously, no doubt) found herself pregnant with Roderic’s child.
 Enraged, Julian switched allegiances in 710 and implored the Muslims to invade Hispania.
-Later sources would embellish this already unlikely tale even further to say that Roderic had raped the girl (Muslim sources) or that she’d nefariously seduced poor Roderic (Christian sources).
+Later sources would embellish this already unlikely tale even further to say either that a villainous Roderic had raped the poor girl (Muslim sources) or that Julian’s villainous daughter nefariously seduced poor Roderic (Christian sources).

 Julian is said to have guided the Muslims on their earliest scouting probes into Hispania, then provided the ships that ferried an army, led by Tariq ibn Ziyad (d. ~720)—the man who gave us the name “Gibraltar” (from Jabal Tariq, “Tariq’s mountain”)—across the strait.
-We also know very little about Tariq.
+We also know very little (I know, what a shock) about Tariq.
 He was an Arab.
 Or maybe a Berber.
 Or (unlikely but possibly) an Iranian.
-He was a slave of the overall Muslim commander in the west, Musa b.
-Nusayr (d.
+He was a slave of the overall Muslim commander in the west, Musa ibn Nusayr (d.
 716).
 Or maybe he wasn’t.
 These are the perils of studying 8th century history in what was not exactly the bustling center of the known world at the time.

 When it comes to the Battle of Guadalete, apart from not having a great handle on when or where it happened, we also don’t really know how many fighters were involved.
-Some sources have Tariq at the head of 200,000 men against Roderic’s 100,000, and they might as well have gone with 200,000,000 and 100,000,000 because that would’ve been only slightly less absurd.
-Tariq’s army was probably somewhere in the 7000-12,000 range and was most likely outnumbered by a factor of two or even three to one.
+Some sources have Tariq at the head of 200,000 men against Roderic’s 100,000.
+Those sources might as well have gone with 200,000,000 and 100,000,000 because that would’ve been only slightly less absurd.
+Tariq’s army was probably somewhere in the 7000-12,000 range and was most likely outnumbered, maybe by a factor of two or even three to one.

 After Guadalete, Tariq was able to move on and take the Visigothic capital, Toledo.
-Musa, his superior, seems to have decided to win some glory for himself at this point, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the expedition from his increasingly popular subordinate.
+Musa, his superior, seems to have decided to step in at this point before his subordinate had a chance to get too successful, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the whole expedition.
 Musa himself would later be similarly bigfooted by Caliph al-Walid I (d.
 715), who didn’t much appreciate the fact that Musa was being hailed as a conquering hero and recalled both Musa and Tariq to Damascus in 714 (where both later died).
-Before they left, though, they managed to complete the conquest of the Iberian Peninsula, save for the tiny northern kingdom of Asturias, which would go on to form the geographic base for the “Reconquista” and the reimposition of Christian control over Iberia.
+Before they left, though, they managed to complete the conquest of the Iberian Peninsula, save for the tiny northern kingdom of Asturias.
+As unlikely as it sounds for such a relatively insignificant place, little Asturias would go on to form the geographic base for the “Reconquista” and the eventual reimposition of Christian control over Iberia.